-1. Responds to requests for club assistance with tool sales.
-Supports and manages these sales in accordance with the club's published Tool Sale Guidelines.
+1. Responds to requests for Club assistance with tool sales.
+Supports and manages these sales in accordance with the Club's published Tool Sale Guidelines (Documents later in this Book).

-Website Manager:
+Website Manager

-- 1. Maintains club's website in accordance with technical needs and direction from the TVWC board.
-Note: the only other TVWC members with direct access to the site will be the Membership Chair (membership list additions and deletions) and the Newsletter Chair (newsletter additions and deletions plus News on the Horizon changes). - 2.
-Provides the sole interface between the club and the website host. - 3.
-Trains membership chair and newsletter chair on procedures for updating their sections of the website. - 4.
-Processes changes requested by the club vice president (community project information and photos), the club past president (resource book

-- changes), Toys for Tots Chair (information and photos), and individual club members (member project photos). - 5.
-In addition to Membership Chair, takes photos of new club members for inclusion in the website. - 6.
+- 1. Maintains Club's website in accordance with technical needs and direction from the TVWC Board.
+Note: the only other TVWC members with direct access to the site will be the Membership Chair (membership list additions and deletions) and the Newsletter Chair (newsletter additions and deletions plus News on the Horizon changes), Kiln Manager (kiln status). - 2.
+Provides the sole interface between the Club and the website host. - 3.
+Trains Membership Chair and Newsletter Chair on procedures for updating their sections of the website. - 4.
+Processes changes requested by the Club Vice President (community project information and photos), the Club Past President (Resource Book changes), Toys for Tots Chair (information and photos), and individual Club members (member project photos). - 5.
+In addition to Membership Chair, takes photos of new Club members for inclusion in the website. - 6.
 Sees that the following sections of the website stay current: Join, Contact Us, Mentoring Program, Technique and Skill Assistance, Member Photos, and Photo Gallery of Member Projects. - 7.
-Once each year, provides a brief overview of the website at a general meeting.
+Once each year, provides a brief overview of the website at a General meeting.